Protect Your Brain After 40—

 - Forgetting names more often

-- Feeling mentally drained by the end of the day
+- Feeling mentally drained earlier in the day

 Most people assume this is just “getting older.”